LostBoysStudio/Bottle-Puzzle-Docs/docs/PrivacyPolicy.md

 ## Children's Privacy

 Our app is suitable for all ages and does not knowingly collect personal information from children under 13.
-If you are a parent and discover that your child has provided us with personal information, please contact us.

 ## Third-Party Services